Right of private sector employee to strike

 However, an employee may strike alone within the company under the following conditions:

 Any employee may strike.
-He is not required to be unionized or staff representative to strike.
+You don't have to be a union or a staff representative to go on strike.

 NoHowever, the employee does not have to inform his employer of his intention to strike.